Homelessness in the United States

 Historically, homelessness emerged as a national issue in the 1870s.
 Early homeless people lived in emerging urban cities, such as New York City.
-Into the 20th century, the Great Depression of the 1930s caused a substantial rise in unemployment and related social issues, distress, and homelessness.
-In 1990, the U.S. Census Bureau estimated the homeless population of the country to be 228,621 (or 0.09% of the 248,709,873 enumerated in the 1990 U.S. census) which homelessness advocates criticized as an undercount.
+Into the 20th century, the Great Depression of the 1930s caused a substantial rise in homelessness.
+In 1990, the U.S. Census Bureau estimated the homeless population to be of 228,621, or 0.09% of the 248,709,873 enumerated in the 1990 U.S. census, which homelessness advocates criticized as an undercount.
 In the 21st century, the Great Recession of the late 2000s and the resulting economic stagnation and downturn have been major driving factors and contributors to rising homelessness rates.
+Increases in homelessness broke records in 2022 and in 2023.
+In 2023, record levels of homelessness have been declared in Los Angeles and New York City, and other cities around the country have reported increased levels of homelessness, with the main drivers being a shortage of affordable housing and the increased cost of living.
+In 2024, homelessness increased by a record 18%.